147.210 MHz, input +600 kHz offset

 Have a valid FCC amateur radio license, with a fixed station at your home QTH.

-Live or work in the Town of Huntington, NY area (NW Suffolk).
+Live in the Town of Huntington, NY area (north-western Suffolk County).

 Check into our weekly Training Net, Monday 7:00pm local, announcing on 147.210 repeater.